EvilSourcerer/CSStudio/README.md

 # CSStudio
+## The Non-restrictive Website Editor
 <img src="https://i.imgur.com/EWJu8V4.png" width="200" height="200">
-## The Website Editor for people who like freedom

 **Welcome to the quick start to begin contributing to CSStudio.
 You will find the main editor [here](index.html)**